MinnPost/minnpost-wordpress/wp-content/plugins/wp-category-permalink/readme.txt

 2. Check your permalinks in the posts list.
 If a heart is present, it means a category (or taxonomy) has been chosen.

 == Changelog ==

+= 3.2.3 =
+* Fix: Display issues (heart icon was flying all over the place).
+* Fix: Permalinks are handled in a much better way.
+More support for other plugins for custom permalinks.

 = 3.2.2 =
 * Fix: Handle events on the label instead of the li.
 Inject the link into the label too.